 Reports of violence, vandalism, and even three homicides were linked to screenings of the film, prompting Paramount Pictures to offer to pay the costs for additional security at theaters nationwide.
 It was a reaction that surprised Hill, who had always intended for The Warriors, which he adapted from Sol Yurick’s novel, to be seen as a fantasy film.
 “I felt very strongly that it certainly was not a very realistic book, and I wanted to make it even less so,” Hill recently recalled to Esquire.
 “I wanted to take it into a fantasy element, but at the same time add some contemporary flash.”

 The genre intentions may have been lost on some audience members at the time, but the film has endured.
 It’s still regularly screened at repertory theaters and a favorite midnight movie.
 It has also been turned into a comic book series and a popular video game.
-In honor of the film’s 35th anniversary, we’re paying tribute to The Warriors’ real stars—the fictional street gangs who assembled for that midnight summit three and a half decades ago.
+Now, we’re paying tribute to The Warriors’ real stars—the fictional street gangs who assembled for that midnight summit back in 1979.

 1. THE WARRIORS

 Okay, so this one’s a gimme.
 The titular gang from Coney Island set the pace and plot of the film, as they attempt to make their way from the Bronx to Brooklyn after being framed for the murder of Cyrus, The Gramercy Riffs’ leader.
 Unfortunately for The Warriors, they’re being pursued by the rest of the gangs on this list.